 Do you have a Christmas Cactus you want to propagate from cuttings?
 I have a quick and easy method to root Christmas Cactus plant (also Thanksgiving Cactus) successfully every time!

-Just so you know, I have an entire article written on how to tell the difference between a Christmas Cactus plant and a Thanksgiving Cactus CLICK HERE and I will link that at the end of this post so you can check that out later if you prefer.
+Just so you know, I have an entire article written on how to tell the difference between a Christmas Cactus plant and a Thanksgiving Cactus CLICK HERE.